 Since July 1, 2004 the Department of Environmental Health (DEH) has served as the oversight agency for investigations and clean-up of petroleum releases from underground storage tanks through implementation of the Local Oversight Program (LOP) contract with the State Water Resources Control Board (SWRCB).
 The program services all cities and unincorporated areas within Santa Clara County.
 Prior to July 1, 2004 the Santa Clara Valley Water District served as the oversight agency.

-All LOP documents are posted to the LUSTOP website.
+LOP documents (electronic case files) received prior to April 1, 2014 are posted on the LUSTOP website.
 Documents relating to site cases and other related reference information are available for online viewing by clicking on the link provided in our Quick Links on the right side of our page.
-Access to contact information and documents of general interest are also available through the links to the right or at the bottom of our page.
+Contact information is available through the links to the right or at the bottom of our page.

 Voluntary Cleanup Program (VCP)

-The VCP oversees the cleanup of properties contaminated by hazardous materials.
+The VCP oversees the cleanup of properties contaminated by hazardous materials not from underground petroleum storage tanks.
 The California Health & Safety Code Sections 101480 through 101490 provides that a Responsible Party (RP) for a contaminated site may request our oversight of a site investigation and any remediation necessary to mitigate the site.
 Oversight activities include review of Phase I and Phase II investigations, required site assessment and remediation work plans, review of required sampling operations, analysis of sampling data, and establishment of site cleanup criteria.
 VCP caseworkers can provide speedy review times, generally within a few weeks.

 For More Information Please Contact: